apache/hudi/website/blog/2021-08-23-s3-events-source.md

 ## Conclusion and Future Work

 This post introduced a log-based approach to ingest data from S3 into Hudi tables reliably and efficiently.
+We are actively improving this along the following directions.

 - One stream of work is to add support for other cloud-based object storage like Google Cloud Storage, Azure Blob Storage, etc. with this revamped design.
 - Another stream of work is to add resource manager that allows users to setup notifications and delete resources when no longer needed.
 - Another interesting piece of work is to support **asynchronous backfills**.
 Notification systems are evntually consistent and typically do not guarantee perfect delivery of all files right away.
 The log-based approach provides enough flexibility to trigger automatic backfills at a configurable interval e.g. once a day or once a week.

 Please follow this [JIRA](https://issues.apache.org/jira/browse/HUDI-1896) to learn more about active development on this issue.
 We look forward to contributions from the community.
 Hope you enjoyed this post.

 Put your Hudi on and keep streaming!